What are tuberous breasts?

 - Depending on the amount of lift required, the operation may leave a scar only around the areola, or if a greater lift is required, there may be a vertical scar as well (a ‘lollipop’ scar).

-- If the breast hasn’t fully developed, an Augmentation with a Breast Implant can be considered, and this can be done at the same time as glandular remodeling and lifting, if necessary.
+- If the breast hasn’t fully developed, an Augmentation with a Breast Implant can be considered, and this can be done at the same time as glandular remodelling and lifting, if necessary.

 Because tuberous breasts are often different on each side, we commonly perform different operations on the right and left breasts.